ghb24/NECI_STABLE/README.md

 ## License

-FCIQMC code developed by George Booth and Ali Alavi, 2013 Copyright (c) 2013, Ali Alavi
+FCIQMC code initially developed by George Booth and Ali Alavi, 2013 Copyright (c) 2013, Ali Alavi
 Please see "LICENSE" file for GNU GPL v.3 license associated with this software.

 ## Questions

-Please feel free to contact myself (George Booth) or Ali Alavi for queries or help at george.booth@kcl.ac.uk and office-alavi@fkf.mpg.de.
+Please feel free to create an issue at the public GitHub page if you have any questions.